 Organisations that are serious about data are serious about removing any barriers to the successful use and management of data.
 For example: Microsoft, Apple, Facebook, Goldman Sachs, and Accenture, have all made significant changes to their performance management systems to enable data to inform decisions.

-So let’s look for the five warning signs in the performance management system that spells disaster for a Chief Data Officer:
+So let’s look for the five warning signs in the performance management system that spells disaster for a CDO.

 1. Data is not valued